victorbush/raylib-novnc/README.md

 ![](docs/img/ports.png)

 This should load the noVNC page.
 You should be able to connect to the VNC server inside the container and see the running application.

+You can also choose to open the page in the preview window within VS Code.